ngtrhieu/react-boiterplate/README.md

 2. **Eslint/Prettier**: spotting problems, enforcing standard coding style.
 Your beacon for the otherwise lawless place (urgh, Javascript...).

-3. **React/ReactDOM**: just because this is a React boiterplate.
+3. **React/ReactDOM**: just because this is a React boilerplate.

 4. **Commitizen**: for enforcing [conventional commits](https://conventionalcommits.org) standard.

 5. Others goodness: axios, lodash/fp, winston, etc... just because they are good.

-However, since this boiterplate is meant to be a React learning environment, I have omitted some standard React tools/libraries such as:
+However, since this boilerplate is meant to be a React learning environment, I have omitted some standard React tools/libraries such as:

 1. **ReactRouter**: Now I am rethinking it, I should have included this.